SeanKervick/full-stack-2-assignment-1/README.md

 Detail View for the following:
 + Actors - biography

-Data Hyperlinking:

 ### Setup requirements.

-Standard setup requirements: run 'npm intall' & add your API key to your .env file as: VITE_TMDB_KEY=
+Standard setup requirements: run 'npm install' & add your API key to your .env file as: VITE_TMDB_KEY=

 ### API endpoints